samar-yassin/Writeups/vulnhub/Null Byte/writeup.md

 `dirb 192.168.53.135`
-directory uploads ! ,but nothing interesing in it .. and phpmyadmin looks interesing . tried to log at it as root root and was wrong so let's dig more
+directory uploads ! ,but nothing interesing in it .. and phpmyadmin looks interesing . tried to login as root root and was wrong so let's dig more

 so nothing here but this photo? , let's examine it! downloaded it and I will run exiftool on it